ethanaj28/HomeLab/Firewall/README.md

 I installed proxmox and resized my 'local' disk and renamed it to nvme.
 Next I will be making a VM for pfSense.

+PFsense
+-
+19/5/25

+I have been tinkering around with the configurations of pfSense.
+I attempted to route traffic while double NAT-ing and nothing would get through.
+I can establish connectivity, but I couldn't recieve traffic.
+(If that makes any sense.)

 pfSense
 -
 10/3/25